MahjongPantheon/pantheon/README.md

    1. Game API (Mimir) to port 4001
    2. User API (Frey) to port 4004
    3. Ratings service (Rheda) to port 4002
-   4. Mobile assistant (Tyr) to port 4003
+   4. Mobile assistant (Tyr) to port 4103
-   5. Admin panel (Forseti) to port 4007
+   5. Admin panel (Forseti) to port 4107
 5. Run the following command: `ENV_FILENAME=yourenv.env make prod_compile`.
 This will build and run all containers, and also bootstrap an administrator account (admin@localhost.localdomain with password 123456).
+6. Review config files of Frey, Rheda and Mimir - probably you might want to create your local configs for better manageability.
+You can make `config/local/` folders in each subsystem and add there local configs.
-6. Basically, you're done :)
+7. Basically, you're done :)

+Please note that there is no default mail server included, so you probably would want to use external mail api.
+Please take a look on `Frey/src/helpers/mailer_remote_api.php` file - this file should be hosted as plain php file on some host, where local mail transfer agent is available.
+On Frey config, you should set `mode` to `remote_api` and set remote url of the `mailer_remote_api` file and api key according to `MAIL_ACTION_KEY` value in it.

+You might want to use some external mailing service - feel free to modify the `mailer_remote_api` file in this case.

 ### Development environment